pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ## Humans and machines as a single, cyber-physical organism

-If we agree that powerful machines augment our intelligence, is it a stretch to say that soon we will consider *homo sapiens* and machines to be a *single cyber-physical* organism?
+If we agree that powerful machines augment our intelligence, is it a stretch to say that we can already consider *homo sapiens* and machines as a *single cyber-physical* organism?

-Let's imagine the point far along the tree of life where the line between what's human and and what's machine has blurred completely.
+If so, we can imagine a point far along into the future, up in the branches of the tree of life, where the line between what's human and and what's machine has blurred completely.
-The AAGI cyber-physical organism that emerges at this point of convergence is likely totally inconceivable to us today.
+The AAGI cyber-physical organism at this point of convergence is likely totally inconceivable to us today.
 It will not resemble AGI in the pop culture sense.
+Moreover, natural evolution is a slow, winding, random process.
-A quick glance back at the tree of life suggests this might take thousands or perhaps millions of years to happen, if it ever happens at all.
+A quick glance back at the tree of life image suggests this gradual merging may take thousands or perhaps millions of years to happen, if it ever happens at all.
-Evolution hasn't really reacted yet to the invention of the steam engine.
+Evolution hasn't *really* reacted yet to the invention of the steam engine.
 It won't happen next year.
 Or in 10 years.
 Or 100.

 Others (including many scientists) are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
 Would this represent a new bifurcation of the branch *homo sapiens* in our tree of life---a branch that has split off from our own?